 Tepetlaoztoc Codex (segment) Am2006,Drg.13964 ©Trustees of the British Museum |

-This platform illustrates the many and varying kinds of research that the Centre actively supports to engage with the remaining 99.4% of the collection.
+This platform illustrates the various research projects that engage with the remaining 99.4% of the collection.
 Many of the objects held in anthropology museums were collected for scientific purposes.
 Anthropologists and curators put together comparative collections from which they have extrapolated grand historical narratives.
 These objects have since been regarded as holding immutable value and their importance has been linked to their capacity to accumulate knowledge through time.

 Going beyond the display and spectacle of the traditional museum space, Centre projects carried out with the collections in storage expose the colonial legacies of acquisition, research and exhibitionary priorities that are highlighted in this infographic.
 The Centre hopes to counter these legacies, which are also associated with the anonymity imposed on the societies and individuals that these collections seek to represent.